Temps and termites are on the rise. Schedule your free inspection today.

 What do blow flies eat?

-Blow/bottle flies are fairly large flies with metallic blue, green, bronze or black sheen.
+Blow/bottle flies are fairly large flies with a metallic blue, green, bronze, or black sheen.
 They are infamously known for burrowing themselves into their food, which is where they develop.
 They are usually the first insects to arrive after an animal dies.
 These flies prefer:

 • Fresh or decaying meat